TILOS-AI-Institute/MacroPlacement/Docs/OurProgress/README.md

 </table>

 - **MemPool Group:**
-We have tried to do similar macro shuffling experiment for MemPool Group, but non of our run completed.
+We have tried to do similar macro shuffling experiments for MemPool Group, but none of our run completed.

 ## **Pinned (to bottom) question list:**